C2SM/c2sm.github.io/docs/best_practices/coding.md

 ### Unit Tests

 These tests are for testing individual components or functions of your code to ensure they work correctly in isolation.
-Find an [example for unit tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/unit_test.py){:target="_blank"}{:target="_blank"} in our spack-c2sm repository.
+Find an [example for unit tests](https://github.com/C2SM/spack-c2sm/blob/main/test/unit_test.py){:target="_blank"} in our spack-c2sm repository.

 ### Integrations Tests

 These tests are to check how different parts of your code work together and communicate with each other.
-Find an [example for integration tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/integration_test.py){:target="_blank"} in our spack-c2sm repository.
+Find an [example for integration tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/integration_test.py) in our spack-c2sm repository.

 ### System Tests

 These tests are performed to ensure that all the components and modules of a software system work together as intended and that the system meets its specified requirements and functions correctly in its operational environment.
-Find an [example for system tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/system_test.py){:target="_blank"} in our spack-c2sm repository.
+Find an [example for system tests](https://github.com/C2SM/spack-c2sm/blob/main/test/system_test.py) in our spack-c2sm repository.

 ### Tolerance tests